 If you are struggling financially, we are able to make a reasonable contribution towards the costs of travel.
 We also offer telephone and video sessions.

 We try to be flexible when arranging your appointments, so if your child is at school we will ensure that your appointment has finished by the time the school day is over.
 If you need to use childcare to be able to attend appointments and you are struggling financially, we are able to make a reasonable contribution towards the costs of someone looking after your child.

-Unfortunately, our funding only allows us to provide the service for women and girls who live in Cambridgeshire.
-If you live in another county, you can contact your nearest Rape Crisis Centre to find out more about their counselling service, or you can get in touch with us at firstname.lastname@example.org to find out more.
+We regret that our funding only allows us to provide the service for people who live in Cambridgeshire, or are being supported by a Cambridgeshire ISVA.
+If you live in another county, you can contact your nearest Rape Crisis Centre to find out more about their counselling service, or you can get in contact with us at firstname.lastname@example.org to find out more.

-We only have limited availability for evening appointments, so the waiting list for these can be up to a year.
-We do not have any appointments available at the weekend.
+We only have limited availability for evening and weekend appointments, so the waiting list for these can be up to a year.

-You are legally entitled to take time out from work to attend counselling appointments and we are happy to write a letter of support for your employer if you feel this would be helpful.
-We understand that some women are not comfortable with speaking to their managers about what has happened to them.
+We are happy to write a letter of support for your employer to request they allow you take time out from work to attend counselling appointments if you feel this would be helpful.
+We understand that some people are not comfortable with speaking to their managers about what has happened to them.

-All staff and volunteers at Cambridge Rape Crisis are DBS checked and have signed a confidentiality agreement.
+All staff and volunteers at Cambridge Rape Crisis Centre are DBS checked and have signed a confidentiality agreement.
 Our records are stored in locked cabinets with restricted access.
-If the police request a copy of our counselling records, we seek your permission before releasing them.
+If the police request a copy of our counselling records, we would ask for your permission before releasing them.

 If you would be happy to have your sessions remotely, we can ask other centres within the Rape Crisis England and Wales network if they have a counsellor who speaks your preferred or first language, and we would then try to arrange sessions for you with them.
 Generally, we couldn’t provide this service for face-to-face sessions as the counsellor would be based in a different area.